Skip to Content

 Credit

-Those applying for direct loans must demonstrate a satisfactory credit history and the ability to pay the USDA-set monthly mortgage payments.
+Those applying for Direct Loans must demonstrate a satisfactory credit history and the ability to pay the USDA-set monthly mortgage payments.
 All applicants must demonstrate the ability and desire to repay the mortgage.

 Income